How you see the world and yourself can be a big part of what shapes your destiny.

-Fixed vs Growth Mindset
+Fixed vs growth mindset

-According to Dweck, there are 2 types of mindsets: a fixed mindset and a growth mindset.
+Dweck’s research shows two primary mindsets: a fixed mindset and a growth mindset.

-Having a fixed mindset is:
+According to Dweck, having a fixed mindset is:

 “Believing that your qualities are carved in stone — the fixed mindset — creates an urgency to prove yourself over and over.
 If you only have a certain amount of intelligence, a certain personality, and a certain moral character — well, then you’d better prove that you have a healthy dose of them.
 It simply wouldn’t do to look deficient in these most basic characteristics.”

-While a growth mindset:
+While Dweck says a growth mindset:

 “In this mindset, the hand you’re dealt is just the starting point for development.
 This growth mindset is based on the belief that your basic qualities are things you can cultivate through your efforts.
 Although people may differ in every which way — in their initial talents and aptitudes, interests, or temperaments — everyone can change and grow through application and exercise.”